yuli1102/Bridge-Inspection-with-a-Drone/README.md

     Related original codes of this drone asset have been hided.
 Please make sure you buy this asset from Unity before run this inspection.

 # How to use
-Manual can be found in doc file.
+Manual can be found in doc file of "TASBID Manual".

 # Video examples:
 ## In-task feedback